danilocantarella/mailParser/README.md

 - Delete emails in db
 - Delete emails from a single file
 - Export db into txt files with max 500 emails for file
+- Ping domains
+- Export only emails that have pinged domain

 Compile
 =======